-If you have a little larger budget for some quality fall items, Plow and Hearth has some really nice things on sale right now.
-You can get $10 off any purchase over $85 with code LSTAKE10 thru 9/31!
+If you have a little larger budget for some quality fall items, Plow and Hearth has some really nice things.
 These are a few of my favorites:

 One of my favorite ways to give my home some sparkle is with twinkle lights.
 I have numerous strands I leave up year-round.
 As soon as the bright summer sunshine begins to fade I start plugging in strands of lights all over my house.
 I generally use white lights so they work for Christmas, too, but sometimes I hang purple lights which look great with the more typical fall colors.

 The other evening when I was decorating our fireplace I thought how nice it would look with some lights.
 But we don’t have a mantle and there’s no place to plug in lights.
 Then I found these battery-operated LED lights.
 They are warm white on a copper wire which sounds perfect for fall.
 A 6-pack of these 13 ft. strands is only $12.99 so they are now in my Amazon cart.
 Aren’t they pretty?

 As fun as it is to buy something new occasionally, chances are you can make your house look warm and cozy for fall without spending a dime.
 Look through your closets, cupboards and cabinets.
 Bring out extra decorative pillows for the sofa.
 Toss a warm throw over the back of the recliner.
 Cover normally bare tables with tablecloths, placemats or runners.
 Fill a bowl with shiny red apples for the middle of the dining room table.
 Find every candle you have stuffed away and place them all around the house to light each evening as the sun starts to go down.